 Gatehouse Community Website (this website)

-Gatehouse News, the community newsletter produced between 4 and 6 times per annum.
+Gatehouse News, the community newsletter produced 4 or 5 times per annum.

 The Gatehouse Squirrel Group - looking after our red squirrels, volunteer-based with monitoring and controlling of greys in the area.